Signed in as:

 CBD is non psycho active and THC is psychoactive.

-In 2016, The Georgia Department of Public Health (DPH) Division of Communications launched the campaign for low THC registry in the state of GA.
-According to their site, they are in “close consultation with the Georgia Medical Composite Board” to issue and register citizens into the low THC registry.
+In 2016, the Georgia Department of Public Health (DPH) Division of Communications launched the campaign for a low THC registry in GA.
+According to their site, they are in “close consultation with the Georgia Medical Composite Board” to issue and register citizens for the low THC registry.

-The state assembled a Low THC committee (July 2018) for research and developments purposes under Georgia House Bill 1 which led to the creation of HB324 (currently in session).
+The state assembled a Low THC committee (July 2018) for research and development purposes under Georgia House Bill 1, which led to the creation of HB324.

 Cannabis, also known as marijuana among other names, is a psychoactive drug from the Cannabis plant used for medical or recreational purposes; with over 68 cannabinoids and 483 known compounds.
 In products commonly referred to as whole plan extract or full spectrum.